mikechambers/redrixapp/README.md

-# redrix
+# Redrix
-Redrix is a free Destiny 2 crucible companion app available for iOS and Android.
+Redrix is a free Destiny 2 crucible companion app available for iOS and Android that helps you track and improve you PvP skills.

+You can find more information at [redrix.io](http://redrix.io)

 ## Features